davidTom1194/cpp-Examples/README.md

     - no memory leaks
     - and an appropriate output based on the validity of the program's operation.

+Notable features - Stacks and Infix/Postfix Notation: pa18.cpp
+  - proper code documentation
+  - proper implementation of Makefiles
+  - iterators
+  - linked lists
+  - stacks
+  - infix/postfix notations
+  - no memory leaks
+  - selection statements
+  - and an appropriate output based on the validity of the program's operation.

 - Personal Projects - Tic Tac Toe: Tic-Tac-Toe.cpp
   - proper code documentation
   - AI vs AI, AI vs Human, and Human vs Human